top of page

 The Purpose of Pujas and Prayers

-Daily pujas combine a sadhana practice (in our case Vajrasattva sadhana) with various types of offerings, both visualized and actual.
+Daily pujas combine a sadhana practice with various types of offerings, both visualized and actual.
 Sādhana is a sanskrit word that means “method of accomplishment” whereby the practitioners train in visualization, recitation of mantra, and a period of resting (silent) meditation, and finally conclude by dedicating the merit for the benefit of all sentient beings.
 When first learning sadhana practice, it begins as something created or generated, and can feel a bit artificial.
 But with time, as one trains and familiarizes with the practice, it teaches the practitioner to replace our ordinary fixated and judgemental habits of mind with perception that is more open, kind and aware.
 The result is a wise and compassionate way of being and interacting with the world and beings around us.

 Puja and prayers are always made for the benefit of all sentient beings.
 In addition to this, individuals or groups can request prayers for a specific cause or person who is in need of help.
 This request is read aloud either before or during the puja so that the practitioners can keep this request specifically in their hearts as they practice.
 There are also many commonly inserted extra prayers that can be added to any puja and are chosen based on the type of help that is needed by the requestee.